,

 • accessing Reading Eggs

-• assisting them with reading and writing their busy box words
+• assisting them with reading and writing their tricky words

 • encouraging them to create simple sentences independently in their homework books